 In 1922, the International Astronomical Union (IAU) recognized 88 modern constellations, 48 of which are based upon those recorded by the Greek astronomer Ptolemy around 150 AD in his treatise called ‘Almagest’.

-Many of the constellations in use today have the names of characters from Greek and Roman mythology.
-These ancient civilizations believed their gods dwelled in the celestial heavens, and so naturally looked for and found those gods in the pattern of the stars.
-As well as gods, many mortals who had done something heroic got to live in the skies too, as well as the creatures and objects associated with their legends.
-Out of all the recognized constellations, 42 depict animals, 29 relate to objects, while 17 are either humans or mythological characters.
+Many of the constellations in use today represent characters from Greek and Roman mythology.
+These ancient civilizations believed their gods dwelt in the celestial heavens, and so naturally looked for and found those deities in the pattern of the stars.
+As well as naming constellations after their gods, many mortals who had done something heroic got to live in the skies too, along with some of the creatures and objects associated with their legends.
+Out of all the recognized 88 constellations, 42 depict animals, 29 relate to objects, while 17 portray humans or mythological characters.

 Star Constellation Families